Barbican: Arab world

 The origin of the English word barbican is thought to be found in either Persian or Arabic (see here or here).

-Paul Deschamps (1888–1974) interpreted the Arabic word 'bashura[h]' as used in 13th-century chronicles to mean barbican, a defensive structure placed ahead of a gate, but this has been debunked, 'bashura' denoting rather an entire section of the outer fortifications, which may include a barbican, but also a bastion, gate, tower, or all of those together.
+Paul Deschamps (1888–1974) interpreted the Arabic word 'bashura[h]' as used in 13th-century chronicles to mean barbican, a defensive structure placed ahead of a gate but this has been debunked, 'bashura' denoting rather an entire section of the outer fortifications, which may include a barbican but also a bastion, gate, tower or all of these.

 South Asia

 Barbicans were also used in South Asian fortifications where some of their purposes were to protect the main gate from being rammed by war elephants.

 East Asia

 Fortifications in East Asia also feature similar high structures.
 In particular, gates in Chinese city walls were often defended by an additional "archery tower" in front of the main gatehouse, with the two towers connected by walls extending out from the main fortification.
 Literally called "jar walls", they are often referred to as "barbicans" in English.